If you’re a student between the ages of 13 and 18, a full-range of special activities and programs has been designed just for you.

 Boys & Girls Clubs of San Francisco seeks to provide financial support for members who have made the commitment to academic success and service to their Club/Camp and community.

-Through generous donations, we are able to offer 8 scholarships ($1,000 per year for 4 years) to members who wish to pursue a post-secondary education.
+Through generous donations, we are able to offer several scholarships annually to members who wish to pursue a post-secondary education.

-We also help our members seek out and apply for additional scholarships.
+We also help our members seek out and apply for additional scholarships, as well as provide financial support for college application and testing fees.
 This year, our members received over $300,000 in academic and sports scholarships.
 Read more about our members’ Academic Success here.

-For more information about scholarships, please contact Spencer Tolliver, Director of Educational Services, at (415) 445.5413 or email@example.com.
+For more information about scholarships, please contact Brian Sauer, Director of Citywide Education, at firstname.lastname@example.org or (415) 445-5414.

 http://www.jcyc.org/ (Japanese Community Youth Council)

 http://www.ehss.org/ (Enterprise for High School Students)